Sun Damage Treatment in Coral Gables, Florida

 Can sun spots be removed by a dermatologist?

 Sun spots and age spots can both be removed using a common procedure called cryotherapy.
-During this procedure, your dermatologist freezes some of the skin’s outer layer, which triggers new cell growth.
+During this procedure, Dr. Kerdel or Dr. Don freezes some of the skin’s outer layer, which triggers new cell growth.
 These new skin cells usually appear lighter than the old, lessening the appearance of age spots and sun spots.
-Your dermatologist may also be able to recommend other topical creams for lightening a darker area of the skin.
+One of our Coral Gables dermatologists may also be able to recommend other topical creams for lightening a darker area of the skin.

 How do you heal damaged skin?